-However you design the process, it will be critical that leaders from across the business buy in to the importance of a good employee experience, and critically, are willing to take action based on your survey findings.
-More on this to come.
+However you design the process, it is critical that leaders from across the business buy into the importance of a good employee experience.
+Critically, they should also take action based on your survey findings.

-EX will become more commonly discussed in 2018.
-Organisations are likely to become increasingly aware of the impact that employee experience has on their business, and instigate both short-term engagement initiatives and longer-term strategies as they design a more meaningful EX lifecycle.
-Indeed, without employee engagement at all stages of the lifecycle, the employee experience is likely to be both poor and short-lived.
+As time goes by, employee experience management is a topic that will gain more and more interest.
+Organisations are likely to become increasingly aware of the impact that employee experience has on their business.
+They will also instigate both short-term engagement initiatives and longer-term strategies as they design a more meaningful EX lifecycle.
+Indeed, without employee engagement throughout the life cycle, the employee experience is likely to be poor and short-lived.

 Sign up to our monthly newsletter for all the latest in workplace culture and engagement